 Morris Worm (1988): Often considered one of the first major worms, created by Robert Tappan Morris.
-It was designed to exploit vulnerabilities in Unix systems and spread across the internet.
+It exploited sendmail service to achieve RCE and exploited BoF vulnerability in the finger daemon to retrieve user information in Unix systems and spread across the internet.
 It infected around 6,000 computers, causing significant disruption by slowing down systems and making them unusable.

 Melissa Virus (1999): The Melissa virus was a computer virus that spread quickly through email attachments in 1999.
-It targeted Microsoft Word and Outlook users, and was one of the first viruses to raise awareness of the risks of opening unsolicited emails
+It primarily exploited vulnerabilities in Microsoft Word Macros and Outlook users, and was one of the first viruses to raise awareness of the risks of opening unsolicited emails.